 This curated blog was created to explore issues related to sex, sexuality, pleasure, sexual health, and sexual agency of Muslim young adults.
 It is primarily for people who live in North America and are between the ages of 16-35.
-Its aim is to provide an inclusive, sex positive, feminist online space to discusses issues affecting the young Muslim community and provide accurate information and resources to make more informed choices about sexual health.
+Its aim is to provide an inclusive, sex-positive, feminist online space to discusses issues affecting young Muslim communities and provide accurate information and resources to make more informed sexual health choices.

-As a Muslim, who grew up in the US, there was very little information provided to me regarding sex, consent and general sexual health when transitioning to adulthood.
-As a result, I made uninformed choices that I still regret.
-If I was given the appropriate information and knowledge about my own body and general sexual health, I feel that I would have made better choices.
-An inclusive, sex positive approach in school, family or religious community would have supported better mental and physical health while I was transitioning to adulthood.
+As a Muslim, who grew up in the United States, there was very little information provided to me regarding sex, sexuality, consent, pleasure and general sexual health promotion when transitioning to adulthood.
+As a result, I made uninformed choices that I still struggle to let go of today.
+If I was given appropriate information and knowledge about my own body, consent, and STIs, I feel that I could have made better choices regarding my sexual health.
+An inclusive, sex positive approach in school, with family and my religious community would have supported better mental and physical health outcomes when I needed it the most.
 It is only now, 20 years later, that I feel I have some sexual agency and confidence in my sexual knowledge.

 My Curatorial Philosophy